 There are foods that can really help to reduce stress by doing one of two things; either increasing your serotonin levels (a feel good hormone) or reduce cortisol levels (a stress hormone.)
 These foods include:

 Oranges, blueberries, and strawberries all contain lots of vitamin C which helps to curb stress levels and the stress hormone cortisol.
 So why not have a few blueberries or strawberries with that morning oatmeal, and then enjoy a nice orange for mid afternoon snack?

-Fatty Fish – Fatty fish that contain omega 3 fatty acids can also help to reduce stress levels and help serotonin to work more effectively.
+Fatty fish that contain omega 3 fatty acids can also help to reduce stress levels and help serotonin to work more effectively.
 Try eating a tuna or salmon fillet twice a week to help keep those stress levels in check.

-Dark Green Vegetables – Eating as many dark green vegetables as possible will help you get sufficient amounts of magnesium and other vitamins and minerals that can help keep you healthy and keep cortisol levels low and serotonin levels high.
+Eating as many dark green vegetables as possible will help you get sufficient amounts of magnesium and other vitamins and minerals that can help keep you healthy and keep cortisol levels low and serotonin levels high.

-Black tea – Studies have shown that people who drink black tea regularly have lower cortisol levels than people who don’t.
+I don’t really like black teas that much because of their strong flavor.
+However, studies have shown that people who drink black tea regularly have lower cortisol levels than people who don’t.